 Professor Janet Montgomery

 Janet is based in the Department of Archaeology at Durham University.
-She is an expert in isotope analysis with regards to understanding issues of diet and mobility in the past and carried out the first strontium, lead and oxygen isotope investigations of humans from Britain and Ireland.
+She is an expert in isotope analysis with regards to understanding issues of diet and mobility in the past, and carried out the first strontium, lead and oxygen isotope investigations of humans from Britain and Ireland.
 She is currently working on a number of high-profile collaborative case studies of humans and animals dating from the Mesolithic to the 19th century as well as fundamental research underpinning the archaeological projects.
 Janet and her colleague Julia Beaumont were the first scientists to use isotope analysis of incremental dentine in an Irish context, in a study that analysed teeth to identify dietary change and starvation in victims of The Great Famine (see Beaumont and Montgomery 2016 and references therein).
-With the support of a postdoctoral researcher, she will oversee the stable isotope work package (link), to aid in the reconstruction of early modern Irish diets.
+With the support of a postdoctoral researcher, she will oversee the multi-isotope analysis work package, to aid in the reconstruction of early modern Irish diets.

 Dr Fiona Beglane

 Fiona is a lecturer at IT Sligo and one of just a handful of zooarchaeologists working on Ireland.
 She specialises in the analysis of animal bones from excavations, an in interdisciplinary approaches to medieval landscapes.
 She has worked on numerous Irish archaeological case studies including the Bective Abbey Project.
-Fiona is collaborating on the zooarchaeological component of FoodCult, which analyses animal bone to understand the meat and dairy components of diet. (link to 3.7).
+Fiona is collaborating on the zooarchaeological component of FoodCult, which analyses animal bone to understand the meat and dairy components of diet.

 Dr Shreepali Patel